 Congratulations!
 You’ve just said yes to a bright future together.
 Now, take that shiny ring and start planning the wedding of your dreams!
 Because this is such an exciting and once-in-a-lifetime experience, why not also make it unforgettable by having a professional photographer capture the adventure through engagement and wedding photos?

-“You can look at a picture for a week and never think of it again,” observes Trevor Wiltgen, Photographer & Lead Photo Editor, Complete Weddings + Events.
+“You can look at a picture for a week and never think of it again,” observes Trevor Wiltgen, Photographer and lead Photo Editor, at Complete Weddings + Events.
 “You can also look at a picture for a second and think of it for the rest of your life.”

 If you’re dreaming about creating truly memorable images, there are several things to keep in mind.
 Below are some expert tips on how to select the right photographer and plan the essential photoshoot details to give you the results you’re looking for: beautiful images that you will love for a lifetime.
 Let’s get started!